Certain necessary blogging resources come before earning your first bit of blogging income.

 In my case, the best blog resource would be the Thrive Architect.
 It helped me to build my posts as I wish.
 I would recommend Thrive Architect to people who focus on mobile-friendly posts (it’s a must now for a site to be mobile-friendly as an average of more than 80 percent of any site traffic is bound to mobiles).

 As a successful blogger, you’ll soon find yourself in a position where doing everything yourself is nearly impossible.
-As one person, you can only exert so much effort into your business.
-Perhaps hiring freelance writers, social media marketers or VAs is your next step.
+As one person, you can only exert so much time and effort into your business.
+Perhaps hiring freelance writers, social media marketers, or VAs is your next step.

 This is where networking becomes imperative.
 Either pay the price and hire freelancers through a trusted platform like Upwork or Fivver (noting each freelancer’s experience and reviews) or build relationships with freelancers in blogging Facebook groups.